The law changed on 1 May 2026. Section 21 is abolished and new tenancies are now assured periodic tenancies. See what every landlord must do →

 What if I served a contractual rent review under my old AST?

-Contractual rent review clauses in pre-RRA agreements are void from 1 May 2026.
+Contractual rent review clauses in pre-RRA agreements are of no effect from 1 May 2026.
 A review carried out before that date and effective before that date is generally valid.
-A review purporting to take effect on or after 1 May 2026 cannot rely on the contractual clause and must use Form 4.
+A review purporting to take effect on or after 1 May 2026 cannot rely on the contractual clause and must use Form 4A.

 Related guidance